-In order to judge if something is worth having you need to first establish why you wanted it in the first place.
+In order to judge if something is worth having, you need to first establish why you wanted it in the first place.
 If your objective for having LinkedIn was to sell things then it’s no wonder you’re considering deleting it!
-Selling your product or services is a by-product of the relationship building and nurturing and networking and Connecting successful users do on the platform, which, overtime and after a strategic and consistent effort, generates leads and opportunities that may eventually convert into sales.
+Selling your product or services is a by-product of the relationship building and nurturing and networking and Connecting successful users do on the platform, which, over time and after a strategic and consistent effort, generates leads and opportunities that may eventually convert into sales.

 LinkedIn is about helping people find you online and establishing your reputation as an expert in your field by posting your own valuable ideas and suggestions and actively engaging with other people’s content that interests you.
 Share the content of others but add your own unique insights.
 Comment on posts and join in the debates and conversations.
-Encourage and motivate others my endorsing and recommending them.
-You’ll soon learn an abundance of new things and people will begin to trust in your knowledge and experience, thus buying into your brand and allowing your skills to speak for themselves.
+Encourage and motivate others by endorsing and recommending them.
+You’ll soon learn an abundance of new things, and people will begin to trust in your knowledge and experience, thus buying into your brand and allowing your skills to speak for themselves.

-As I’m an advocate for sharing insights on social spaces, especially on LinkedIn, I’ll indulge the enquiring minds posing the above questions – in the spirit of sharing information:
+As I’m an advocate for sharing insights on social spaces, especially on LinkedIn, I’ll indulge the enquiring minds posing the above — in the spirit of sharing information:

 If you are considering deleting your LinkedIn account, I’d strongly recommend getting in touch with me.
-Not only do I offer LinkedIn workshops for beginners to teach people how to fully leverage the platform, I also offer LinkedIn Consultancy and Coaching and LinkedIn Profile Writing services – perfect if you have a LinkedIn profile but aren’t sure what do it with it!
+Not only do I offer LinkedIn workshops for beginners to teach people how to fully leverage the platform, but I also offer LinkedIn Consultancy and Coaching and LinkedIn Profile Writing services — perfect if you have a LinkedIn profile but aren’t sure what do it with it!